On the non-ergodic convergence rate of an inexact augmented Lagrangian framework for composite convex programming: Global convergence

-{In this subsection, we present global convergence and non-ergodic convergence rate results of our IAL framework (Algorithm \ref{alg:cgal}), which are regardless of the methods used to find the point $x^{k+1}$ satisfying \eqref{violationcgal}.} More specifically, Theorem \ref{thm-convergence} shows the global convergence of the IAL framework under the assumption that the nonnegative sequence $\left\{\eta_k\right\}$ is summable; and Theorems \ref{thm-rate} and \ref{thm-rate-global} show the non-ergodic convergence rate of the IAL framework. \begin{theorem} Let $\left\{x^k\right\}$ and $\left\{\lambda^k\right\}$ be generated by Algorithm \ref{alg:cgal}.
-Suppose the nonnegative sequence $\left\{\eta_k\right\}$ satisfies Then, where {$\lambda^*$ is an optimal solution to problem \eqref{dual}} and $d(\lambda)$ is defined in \eqref{subproblem}. \end{theorem}
+{In this {section}, we present the global convergence result of our IAL framework (Algorithm \ref{alg:cgal}), which {is independent of} the methods used to find the point $x^{k+1}$ satisfying \eqref{violationcgal}.} Theorem \ref{thm-convergence} shows global convergence of the IAL framework under the assumption that the nonnegative sequence $\left\{\eta_k\right\}$ is summable.